sasidharreddy25/rag_chatbot/README.md

 Stepup your openai keys in config.py

 Then open testing.ipynb and install all requirements.
-Just run all the cells one by one.
-Enter all the queries you want to ask in the queries list.
+Run each cell sequentially.
+Add all your queries to the `queries` list and specify the PDF file path as well.

 ### Improve Accuracy
 - **Prompt Engineering**: Crafting precise prompts and employing techniques such as Chain-of-Thought (CoT) and ReACT, among others.